battan40/romcom/README.md

----
-Title: RomCom - Not All Pairs Mate for Life
+## RomCom - Not All Pairs Mate for Life
----

 ## My Learning Goals Remain

-([x]) * Write clean, DRY JavaScript for the variables          needed.
+ * Write clean, DRY JavaScript for the variables          needed.

 *I would like to learn how to make it more dynamic and DRY with less variables.*

-([x]) Use a provided class by creating object instances using the `new` keyword.
+* Use a provided class by creating object instances using the `new` keyword.
-([x]) Manipulate the page after it has loaded adding, removing, and updating elements on the DOM ([x]) After reading through the codes written be able to describe what they do to and why they are used.
+* Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
+* After reading through the codes written be able to describe what they do to and why they are used.

 ## Overview